ap0llo/changelog/docs/auto-references.md

 See Also: [Implemented a new feature](implemented-a-new-feature)
 ```

-If no change log entry that matches a commit hash can be found, the footer will be included in the output unchanged.
+If no change log entry that matches a commit hash can be found, the footer vaöue is treated as [commit reference](#commit-references).

 ## See Also